-Public safety organizations around the world are grappling daily with digital transformation as they work to balance issues around public trust, privacy, and transparency with operational effectiveness and protecting people and assets both physically and from cybercrime.
+Public safety organizations around the world are grappling daily with digital transformation as they work to balance issues around public trust, legitimacy, privacy, and transparency with operational effectiveness and protecting people and assets both physically and from cybercrime.
 To accomplish this, progressive organizations are deploying a broad swath of next-generation technologies such as artificial intelligence, advanced video analysis, fixed and mobile surveillance, real-time crime centers, digital evidence management platforms, digital forensics, mobile solutions, and wearables.
 Data and process interoperability allow police officers and social workers to connect the dots more quickly across multiple geographies and jurisdictions, while enhanced situational awareness provides emergency services with quicker response times and a more nuanced and effective organizational capability.
 This service addresses issues relevant to national, regional, state, and local public safety agencies spanning the judicial continuum – from police and fire to the courts and corrections.
 Part of the broader Smart Cities discussion, "safe cities" are prerequisites to delivering economic, cultural, and civic viability, as well as enabling short- and long-term resiliency.
 IDC Government Insights: Worldwide Public Safety Transformation Strategies research analyzes the role of ICT in improving services delivery in public safety.

 IDC Government Insights: Worldwide Public Safety Transformation Strategies